PowChow/datacamp_catDecisionTree/chapter1.md

 Sometimes it is not intuitive to see which variables are categorical by simply eyeballing a few rows or inferring from the column names.

 Pandas `describe()` can help identify categorical variables through quick summary statistics.
-Pandas `info()` can also provide more information about each column of data.
+You can also determine all the unique values by column with `unique()` function.

 __Notice__: If you have a mixed type dataset with both continuous and categorical variables.
 The `describe()` function will default to showing summary statistics for continous variable.
-In cases of mixed type, the data set can be split up.
+In cases of mixed type, the data set can be split up between variable types.

 *** =instructions
-- Generate summary statistics of `cars` dataset
+- Print summary statistics of `cars` dataset with describe()
+- We are interested in the range or ratings customers gave to cars in this dataset.
+Print out the unique values for the `cusomter_rating` and `safety_level` columns.

 *** =hint
-- What is the syntax using `describe()` and `info()` with a pandas dataframe?
+- What is the syntax using `describe()` pandas dataframes?
 DataFrame.describe()
+- The pandas `unique()` function applies to Series or columns in pandas dataframes.
+What is the syntax for using `unique()`? df['column_name'].unique()

 *** =pre_exercise_code
 ```{python}